 Here are some ways you can prevent mold growth in homemade beauty recipes without adding chemicals, preservatives or additives.
 You know me and how I like to make my own all natural beauty products, but nobody wants an all natural product that grows mold.

 Have you ever used a sugar scrub or other natural or homemade product that developed mold?
 While being natural is important to many, mold carries a lot of health risks too.

 Every now and then I find that mold will grow in certain homemade beauty products I have made.
 It can happen when water gets trapped inside or it is exposed to heat.
 I have had this problem with my homemade baby wipes and sugar scrubs recipe.

 With some research and trial and error, I was able to figure out ways to naturally prevent mold growth without using chemicals or harmful preservatives.
-Sometimes you just need a preservative to prevent it from going rancid, but thank goodness for these natural options that have the ability to ward off mold naturally.
+Sometimes you do need a preservative though (especially products containing water) and thanks to a reader’s suggestion, this cosmetic preservative is great for homemade beauty products.

 Natural Preservatives for Homemade Products: